RonSherfey/redshift-monorepo/docs/ether-swap-tutorial.md

 Once we've validated the information provided by the user, we're ready to request a quote from REDSHIFT.

-This is a simple process that involves two steps.
-We must establish a WebSocket connection and request the quote:
+This is a simple process that involves two steps; establish a WebSocket connection and request the quote:

 ```typescript
 // Establish a WebSocket connection